Trump Ally Under Fire for Tweet About Anti-Semitic Acts

 He also cited a Breitbart article that included a video from conservative activist James O’Keefe that claimed Democrats used “trained provocateurs” during the presidential campaign to instigate violence at Trump rallies.

-Almost immediately, Scaramucci began taking flack, including from Sen. Brian Schatz (D-Hawaii), who called his tweet “vile” and called for him to resign.
+Almost immediately, Scaramucci began taking flack, including from Sen. Brian Schatz (D-Hawaii), who called his tweet “vile.”

 So far this year, JCCs have been hit with bomb threats seven dozen times at 53 facilities in 26 states and a Canadian province.
 The most recent rash on Monday resulted in the evacuations of hundreds of pre-school children and senior citizens.